 There are many interesting types of wood now available, although some can develop a fungal growth when first submerged, and cloud water.

-Pre Soak the wood in a separate tank or bucket until the wood sinks, and there is no further sign of fungal growth.
-Wood can be boiled to kill off any live fungus before being placed into the tank, and activated carbon will help to remove any staining and cloudiness.
-After a few months all fungal growths should stop, due to the last remaining nutrients in the wood, soaking out into the water.
+Pre-soak the wood in a separate tank or bucket until the wood sinks, and there is no further sign of fungal growth.
+Wood can be boiled to kill off any live fungus before being placed into the tank water, and activated carbon will help to remove any staining and cloudiness.
+After a few months, all fungal growths should stop, due to the last remaining nutrients in the wood, soaking out into the water.